-What are the differences between psychologists, psychiatrists, and counselors?
+What are the differences between psychologists, social workers, psychiatrists, and counselors?

-Counselors provide talk therapy to clients, but do not diagnose conditions or provide medication.
+Counselors and social workers often provide talk therapy to clients but are not able to prescribe medication.

 Psychiatrists are trained medical doctors, which means that they can prescribe medications.
 They spend much of their time with patients on medication management as a course of treatment.

 Psychologists, who are not medical doctors, focus extensively on psychotherapy and treating emotional and mental suffering in patients with behavioral intervention.